-This is a smart motor driver designed to run a Pololu micro gearmotor, the objective of this board is to be able to implement a PID control over this motors with the corresponding RPM feedback using a hall effect sensor.
-So it must have his own microcontroller and H bridge to be capable of do the work by itself.
+This is a smart motor driver designed to run a micro gearmotor, the objective of this board is to be able to implement a PID control over this motors with the corresponding RPM feedback using a hall effect sensor.
+So it must have his own microcontroller and H bridge on board to be capable of do the work by itself.

 The host microcontroller (or any system that can use I2C) will communicate by I2C in order to give the commands to the smart driver module, this includes speed and direction of the motor.
 The module will automatically implement the PID to maintain the speed and apply more/less power in the motor to archive that.